 As previously highlighted, this is only a brief introduction to what is a very complex and technical area, so if the application of VAT on commercial property is in an issue which you are likely to encounter, we would suggest seeking expert advice as early as possible.
 VAT in relation to residential property can also be complex but that is a topic for a separate post.

-This post was written by Tax Partner Charles Olley.
-If you’d like further help or information about VAT on commercial property or other VAT matters feel free to get in touch with Charles using the form below.
+This blog was written by Charles Olley.
+If you’d like further help or information about VAT on commercial property or other VAT matters feel free to get in touch using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.